Office of the Registrar

-- An official transcript from each college and university attended must be sent to Evaluations before transfer of credit can be accomplished.
-An official transcript is marked as such and sent directly from the institution attended to the evaluations department.
+- An official transcript from each college and university attended must be sent to Office of the Registrar before transfer of credit can be accomplished.
+An official transcript is marked as such and sent directly from the institution attended to Office of the Registrar.
 Transcripts marked "unofficial" or "student copy" will not be considered official even if delivered in a sealed envelope from the institution.
 Faxed transcripts are not considered official.

 - The admissions office, advisors, and the Nationwide Campuses may review or advise applicants from unofficial transcripts/credit documents as they deem appropriate and necessary.
-Academic credit from all sources must be received by Evaluations before an evaluation will be completed, and must be validated by Evaluations before such credit is considered official and made part of the student’s Columbia College academic record.
+Academic credit from all sources must be received by Office of the Registrar before an evaluation will be completed, and must be validated by Office of the Registrar before such credit is considered official and made part of the student’s Columbia College academic record.
 Credit will not be evaluated for one institution from another institution’s transcript.

 - Joint Services transcripts will be evaluated for military experience as well as other sources of non-traditional credit (e.g. CLEP, Excelsior and DANTES examinations).

 - Appeals may be made for an exception to the requirement that all transcripts/credit documents must be submitted prior to evaluation.
 The appeal should be made in writing and submitted to the admissions office along with the other application materials.
-Admissions will forward the appeal to Evaluations, which coordinates its processing with the executive vice president and dean for Academic Affairs.
-Evaluations will relay the response to Admissions, which will inform the applicant of the decision.
+Admissions will forward the appeal to Office of the Registrar, which coordinates its processing with the Provost in Academic Affairs.
+Office of the Registrar will relay the response to Admissions, which will inform the applicant of the decision.
 For Nationwide Campuses and Online applicants, the appeal should be made in writing and submitted to the AHE or Online Campus.
-The campus will forward the appeal to Evaluations, which coordinates its processing with the assistant vice president for enrollment management.
-Evaluations will relay the response to the campus, who will inform the applicant of the decision.
+The campus will forward the appeal to Office of the Registrar, which coordinates its processing with the Vice President of Enrollment and Marketing.
+Office of the Registrar will relay the response to the campus, who will inform the applicant of the decision.